Cannabis in Pennsylvania: Municipal reforms

 Jurisdictions in the below table have revised their municipal ordinances to lessen penalties for cannabis offenses.
 Police still retain the ability to charge individuals under state law, however.
 In Allentown and part of Bethlehem, police officials have said they will enforce state law only per the directive of Lehigh County District Attorney Jim Martin.

 On January 20, 2015, Constable Ed Quiggle, Jr. of Sunbury signed the Compassionate Medical Cannabis Reform Resolution, making it official policy for the Office of Constable for the 9th Ward of the City to not enforce or cooperate in the enforcement of any acts which prohibit, penalize, or criminalize the possession, cultivation, or use of medical cannabis, hemp, cannabinoids, and other illegal or experimental drugs, becoming the first law enforcement agency in Pennsylvania, and perhaps the first in the United States, to enact such a policy.

+Public opinion

+A poll by CBS News in 2022 indicated that 66% of registered voters in Pennsylvania support legalizing recreational cannabis.